gevhaz/hugo-theme-notrack/README.md

 For matching the icons from Font Awesome with names for various social networking services, I use the [social.yml](https://github.com/dillonzq/LoveIt/blob/master/assets/data/social.yml) file from the LoveIt theme, which uses the MIT license.
+I modified it to use the Font Awesome Solid font for the email icon, because the one in the original file was using the Font Awesome Regular font, which it seems only Pro users of Font Awesome [can use](https://fontawesome.com/plans).
+The solid one also looks better.